bigmlcom/bigmler/docs/index.rst

 ``bigmler project``:

-Used to generate and manage projects for organization purposes.See :ref:`bigmler-project`.
+Used to generate and manage projects for organization purposes.
+See :ref:`bigmler-project`.

 ``bigmler association``:

-Used to generate association rules from your datasets.See :ref:`bigmler-association`.
+Used to generate association rules from your datasets.
+See :ref:`bigmler-association`.

 Quick Start